-Definition of Mammary Carcinoma
+Definition of Breast Carcinoma

-Etiology of Mammary Carcinoma
+Etiology of Breast Cancer

-Causes of the mastocarcinoma
+Causes of breast cancer

-Risk factors for the mastocarcinoma
+Risk factors for breast cancer

-|Diet/lifestyle||Large amounts of meat and fat, overweight/obesity (especially after menopause), high intake of alcohol and cigarettes|
+|Diet/lifestyle||Large amounts of meat and fat, overweight/obesity (especially after menopause), high intake of alcohol, and cigarette smoking|

 |Hormonal influences||Long hormone exposure: early menarche and late menopause; higher age at first delivery (> 30 years of age), nulliparity, hormone replacement therapy after menopause (> 5 years), oral contraceptives (disputable)|